hldohaga/upfnabp/methodandresults.md

 Regression shows a degree of association between the BP and UPF intake by weight and by energy.
 It also shows the same for sodium intake.

-Using Anova analysis of different multi variable regression models the key variables are significant for sodium in several models, and sometimes for energy percentage.
+Using Anova analysis of different multi variable regression models the key variables are significant for sodium in several models, and sometimes for UPF.
-Sodium intake shows the strongest association in the latter 9-11 cohort.

-Of the other variables bmi and educfinh can also be statistically significant at times.

 ## Conclusion